1940

 Frye’s leadership.
 I was pleased to share my love of Jack Frye with him and the incredible saga

 of this airline.
-My project seems to be endless, as was Jack Frye’s life.
-Someday though, when I
+My project seems to be endless as was Jack Frye’s life.
+Someday, though, when I

-exactly what I do.
+is exactly what I do.
 Such a format is more productive, as facts can be changed when new

 information is uncovered, insuring information is accurate and current.
 We truly live in an